ansible/ansible-container/docs/rst/getting_started.rst

 exported into the container as a volume so that changes to the code can be detected and instantly integrated into the development container, however in production, the full Django project's code is part of the container's filesystem.
 Note that in both development and production, `Yelp's dumb-init <https://github.com/Yelp/dumb-init>`_ is used for PID 1 management, which is an excellent practice.
-For use with the :doc:`shipit command <deploy_kubernetes>`, the service includes a Kubernetes specific option for the uid of the user running the container's process.

 The Gulp service exists to compile our static asset sources into minified and unified distributable assets, but in development, like with Django, we want Gulp to run a self-reloading webserver, recompiling when the developer